 An agile and honest mix between militancy and committed art is what Élisabeth Lebovici is all about.
 An art historian, critic, and French curator, this sharp-minded intellectual pursued her studies in New York.
 She joined the Independent Study Program of the Whitney Museum of American Art as a curator (1979-1980).
 Then she returned to France to pursue her studies in art.
 Officially an art critic at the time, she joined the French art press in 1987.
 She became editor-in-chief of Beaux-Arts Magazine.
 She went on to write articles for Art Press and Critique d’art.
 Building on her past experience in journalism, Élisabeth Lebovici used her writing to express herself.
 Thus, for fifteen years she joined the Cultural Service of the French newspaper, Libération.

 Together with her wife, she founded the LIG, a feminist and lesbian empowerment fund.
-She is also a member of Act Up-Paris (an activist group for the fight against AIDS), this LGBT rights and AIDS activist focuses her work as an art critic on the relationship between feminism and queer theory throughout the history of art and contemporary art.
+She is also a member of Act Up-Paris (an activist group for the fight against AIDS), this LGBT rights and AIDS activist focuses her work as an art critic on the relationship between feminism and queer theory.
 A feminist approach that translates into the book Femmes artistes, artistes femmes: Paris, de 1880 à nos jours.
 Cowritten with Catherine Gonnard.